We Achieve We Believe

 The distinctiveness of the school as a Church School

-At St John the Baptist we respect each other: We try to love our neighbour as ourselves.
-To help us achieve this, we have five St John the Baptist Beliefs which are underpinned by the 14 Christian values and grounded in key Bible verses.
+At St John the Baptist we respect each other: our vision is to ‘love your neighbour as yourself’ (Matthew 22-39).
+To help us achieve this, we have five St John the Baptist Values which are underpinned by the 14 Christian values and grounded in key Bible verses.
 They are expressed using five key words: Welcome, celebrate and care for each other to make our school a safe and happy place (Celebration); Co-operate, help and listen to each other so we can learn from each other and settle disputes peacefully (Cooperation); Work hard and try our best so we can be proud of ourselves and our work (Determination); Be honest and tell the truth so we can trust each other (Honesty); Look after the school and our belongings so we have a pleasant place to work (Respect).
-Our Beliefs enable us to work together to share a common purpose.
+Our values enable us to work together to share a common purpose.
 We see them as a positive way to learn how to become the best we can be.
 They are often referred to throughout the day by adults and children.

-Each of our school beliefs is accompanied by three verses from the Bible:
+Each of our school values is accompanied by three verses from the Bible:

 (Wisdom, Endurance, Justice, Hope) – ‘Have I not commanded you?
 Be strong and courageous.
 Do not be afraid; do not be discouraged, for the LORD your God will be with you wherever you go.’
 Joshua 1:9